Beaver Lake places to stay

 The best time to stay in a vacation rental in Beaver Lake

 With its temperate climate, Beaver Lake is the perfect anytime destination, whether you are traveling solo or with a group.
 That said, it's even more splendid to visit from the beginning of April through the end of October.
 Take in the view of the hillsides coated in redbud, serviceberry, and dogwood blossoms during the springtime.
 The summer heat may not agree with some, but it makes for fantastic water-activity weather.
 Fall is the best hiking season, offering mild temperatures and foliage that creates a fiery spectacle on the mountainsides.
 Winter is too chilly for most water sports, but is the best time for fishing and spotting bald eagles.

-What are the top things to do in Beaver Lake?
+Top things to do in Beaver Lake

 War Eagle Cavern